<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 [fa icon="plus"] Day 1

-One of your guides will meet you at Turin Airport for a late morning shuttle to Corte Albertina in Pollenzo.
-You’ll have time to visit this interesting village, which is steeped in history.
-This site received official recognition as a UNESCO World Heritage Site in 2001 as part of the Residences of the Royal House of Savoy.
+One of our guides will meet you at Turin Airport (or in town if you have already arrived) for a late morning shuttle to Corte Albertina in Pollenzo.
+You will have time to visit this interesting site, steeped in history.
+The site received official recognition as a UNESCO World Heritage Site in 2001 as part of the Residences of the Royal House of Savoy.
 It now houses the University of Gastronomical Sciences, founded by the internationally recognized Slow Food Association.
-Slow Food began as a sophisticated parody of McDonalds’ arrival in Italy (Slow Food vs. Fast Food) and has grown into an international crusade for the preservation of culinary traditions, biodiversity and “the right to good taste.”
-We will stay at Albergo dell’Agenzia, which is in the main building of Corte Albertina, and which includes an immense park that was a hunting reserve of King Carlo Alberto.
-In the afternoon we'll check the bikes and adjust them to your liking.
-Our first dinner is at the hotel and it will showcase some elegant preparations of Slow Food presidia.
+Slow Food began as a sophisticated parody of McDonald's arrival in Italy (Slow Food vs. Fast Food) and has grown into an international crusade for the preservation of culinary traditions, biodiversity, and "the right to good taste."
+A representative of the University will enlighten us about their mission and its importance for producers, consumers, and the restaurant business.

 [fa icon="plus"] Day 2